apache/drill/_docs/manage-drill/015-how-to-run-drill-in-a-cluster.md

 ## Managing Memory

-To run Drill in a cluster with MapReduce, HBase, Spark, and other workloads, allocate memory in the same manner according to your application needs.
+To run Drill in a cluster with MapReduce, HBase, Spark, and other workloads, manage memory according to your application needs.

 To run Drill in a MapR cluster, allocate memory by configuring settings in warden.conf, as described in the [MapR documentation]().

-## Allocating Memory for Drill
+### Drill Memory
 You can configure the amount of direct memory allocated to a Drillbit for query processing.
 The default limit is 8G, but Drill prefers 16G or more depending on the workload.
 The total amount of direct memory that a Drillbit